If used correctly, CRM can improve productivity by 30%. – Salesforce.

 You can start with a basic package to try out the available functionality and understand how they fit with your processes.
 This will help you better understand your requirements and decide whether you need a custom CRM.

-After doing the calculations and research, you are ready to write a business case that justifies the purchase of the chosen CRM or decide to pay for a custom system.
+After doing the calculations and research, you are ready to write a business case that justifies the purchase of the chosen CRM or decide to pay for custom software development.

 With the latter, your journey only begins.